temperancee/temperancee_hugo/content/projects/robot_arm/index.md

 This page documents my work on building a robot arm.
 At a glance this project covers:
 - Deriving the inverse kinematics equaitons for a 5DOF robot arm, and implementing them in simulation and on hardware, handling various edge cases and hardware limitations
-- Writing a simulator in matplotlib for both not only the 5DOF arm but also a 6DOF arm
+- Writing a simulator in matplotlib for not only the 5DOF arm but also a 6DOF arm
 - Designing the arm in FreeCAD and 3D printing it
 - Using a Raspberry Pi Pico W to control the servo motors and communicate with the web server